megaconfidence/opencode.school/lessons/02-installing-opencode.md

 Download the Windows installer from [opencode.ai/download](https://opencode.ai/download) and run it.
 Follow the on-screen prompts to complete the installation.

+For Windows users, we recommend installing **Windows Subsystem for Linux (WSL)**.
+WSL lets you run a full Linux environment directly inside Windows.
+It's free, built into Windows 10 and 11, and takes just one command to install.
+See [Windows (WSL) documentation](https://opencode.ai/docs/windows-wsl).

 **Linux**

 Download the package for your distribution from [opencode.ai/download](https://opencode.ai/download):